 There was a heroic quality in Dr. Hailey's mind that had made him rebel from his boyhood against the self-righteousness of the great age of Progress.
 Work in one of the districts served by a teaching hospital had shown him the seamy side of financial industrialism, that system which decreed that, in the richest land on earth, women and children should lack for bread.
 He had longed, in those days, for the freedom of a vanished age in which a citizen had his dignity as man and Christian.
 And so, vaguely, without knowing why, he had recoiled from the achievements of applied science even while he had admired them.
 Machines, it had seemed to him, were fated to make slaves of all who served them and to lay upon humanity the frightful burden of a monotony undreamed of in an earlier period.
 But he had revised all these opinions as the result of his study of the banking system.
 It was not the machines that were hateful but the uses to which they had been put.
 The enemy was not science, but greed organized so that its strength was greater than the strength of armies.

 Given events of the last few years and the rise of the Occupy movement, perhaps such passages as these might have special resonance for modern readers?
-It's certainly something different from the usual baronets, butlers and blunt instruments traditional English mystery stuff.
+It's certainly something different from the baronets, butlers and blunt instruments of stereotypical English mystery.

-But how is the actual mystery part of this mystery, you may be asking!
+But how is the actual mystery part of this mystery, you may be asking?
 Well, the miracle problem is nicely done indeed.
 It's something that would not shame the master, John Dickson Carr.
-There's not much detection between the laying out of the problem in the beginning and the untangling of it at the end, but if you can accept the lengthy mid-course digressions on Baltic State politics and international finance, it is not a bad tale, all told.
+There's not much detection between the laying out of the problem in the beginning and the untangling of it at the end, but if you can accept the lengthy mid-course digressions on Baltic State politics and international finance, Death of a Banker is not a bad tale, all told.

-Anthony Wynne has, for a mostly forgotten writer, had a surprsing number of blog reviews.
+Anthony Wynne has, for a mostly forgotten writer, had a surprising number of blog reviews.
 Here are some:

 The Red Lady (John Norris)